Applications of closed models defined by counting to graph theory and topology

 For every $F_n$-set $X$, we can define the Cayley graph $L_n^+(X)$ defined by the set of generators $a_0a_1,...,a_0a_n$.
-The equivalence of categories between $CG_n$ and the category of $F_n$-sets $E_{F_n}$ induces a closed Quillen model on $E_{F_n}$.
-Others Quillen models can be defined on $E_{F_n}$.
-In the next section we are going to present a general construction to transfer the Quillen model of $Gph$ to the category of $G$-sets for any group $G$.
+The isomorphism between $CG_n$ and the category of $F_n$-sets $E_{F_n}$ induces a closed closed model on $E_{F_n}$.
+Others closed models can be defined on $E_{F_n}$.
+In the next section we are going to present a general construction to transfer the closed model of $Gph$, to the category of $G$-sets for any group $G$.